 Standard: Reproduction period-appropriate glasses with round lenses.
 Subtle wire-framed modern glasses or oval 19th century glasses.
 NB: Tinted lenses were rare and should only be worn if portraying someone who is ill (e.g., syphilitic) or who has a modern medical condition requiring them; they still should be period-correct round lenses.

 Exceeds Standard: Original period-correct glasses with round (not oval) lenses.

 Unacceptable: Plastic-framed glasses.
 Modern tinted lenses or sunglasses.

-Standard: Small period-appropriate earrings for middling impressions.
-These may be gold or silver small hoops, or drop earrings attached by a fish hook or lever back, and either plain or with small gemstones such as rose-cut diamonds, zircons, garnets, sapphires, topaz, emeralds, or pastes that imitate these.
-Simple wedding bands.
+Standard: No jewelry.
+No makeup.
+Simple wedding bands are ok.
 A simple narrow silk ribbon (generally black) tied high around the neck, generally on younger women.
 Plain straight modern pins.
 Plain hat pins.
 Makeup is not appropriate for April 19th events, but subtle rouge and tinted lip balm may be appropriate for planned social gatherings in the Park, such as a country dance, tea party, or other social gathering in a home.